 TCastleScene with the given scene loaded.

-Projects may define custom components (descendants of the TCastleUserInterface or TCastleTransform).
+Projects may define custom components (any descendant of TComponent; usual classes to derive your components from include TCastleUserInterface, TCastleTransform, TCastleBehavior, TCastleComponent).
 It is possible to include your custom components within the Castle Game Engine Editor, so that they can be added and configured at design-time, just like standard CGE components.
 To do this:

 initialization section of some unit (it is usually the same unit where you define your custom component), register it by calling something like this: